 While sunglasses provide protection from UV, they are not sealed around the edges like goggles are, exposing you to indirect light.
-Moreover, the smaller frames protect less of your skin from UV damage and means you have to remember put more suncream over your face.
+Moreover, the smaller frames protect less of your skin from UV damage and mean you have to remember put more sun cream over your face.

 2. Less Glare

-Overall from having uses polarised lenses, I would say that the benefits of improved vision outweigh any negatives.
+Overall from having used polarised lenses, I would say that the benefits of improved vision outweigh any negatives.
 Not all ski goggles are polarised so check before buying.

 Not only do you need glare reduced when you’re on the mountain in a sunny environment, but you also need improved contrast so that you can see dips in the slope before you ski over it.

 Ski goggles enhance you’re what you see by providing greater contrast between objects and shadows.
 Different color tints improve your contrast in different conditions.